Top 10 Largest Diamonds In The World

-- Woyie River – 777 carats
+10. Woyie River – 777 carats

 The diamond was subsequently brought to England, where it was shown to Queen Mary in 1947 and to the public at the British Industries Fair in 1949.
-The diamond was ultimately cut into 30 pieces, the biggest of which is the Victory Diamond, named after the victory of the Allies in WWII shortly after the diamond’s discovery.
+The diamond was ultimately cut into 30 pieces, the largest of which is the Victory Diamond, named after the victory of the Allies in WWII shortly after the diamond’s discovery.
 The Victory Diamond is a 31.35-carat D-color, VVS2 clarity gemstone purchased by investor Frank Gould for his wife Florence in the mid-1900s.

-- Millennium Star – 777 carats
+9. Millennium Star – 777 carats

 Originally found in the Mbuji-Mayi mine of the Democratic Republic of Congo in 1990, the Millennium Star was a whopping 777 carats uncut.
 Purchased by De Beers, the rough diamond was cut by the Steinmetz Group to form a 203.04-carat, D-Flawless pear-shaped diamond.

-- Koh-i-Noor – 793 carats
+8. Koh-i-Noor – 793 carats

 One of the most notorious diamonds in history, the Koh-i-Noor diamond dates back to the 13th century at least, when it was reportedly discovered in the Kollur Mine in India.
 The diamond stayed in the hands of the ruling Kakatiya dynasty for some time, ultimately passing from one succeeding dynasty to the next.
 The diamond traded hands between various Sikh, Mughal, and Persian rulers who fought over it.

-- Constellation – 813 carats
+7. Constellation – 813 carats

 Unearthed in 2015 in the Karowe Mine of Botswana, this 813-carat diamond was originally mined and owned by the Lucara Diamond Corp.
 After trading hands a few times, the diamond was purchased by De Beers, who sold it to the Zale Corporation.

-- Incomparable – 890 carats
+6. Incomparable – 890 carats

 One of the world’s largest diamonds was discovered in 1989 by a young girl who was playing in a pile of rubble in the Democratic Republic of Congo.
 It took four years for experts to analyze and finally cut the diamond, ultimately choosing to cut a smaller flawless diamond as opposed to retaining a larger size but with more inclusions.
 The resulting 407.78-carat, Fancy Deep Brownish Yellow, internally flawless diamond set a Guinness World Record when it was valued at $55 million.

-- Star of Sierra Leone – 969 Carats
+5. Star of Sierra Leone – 969 Carats

 The fifth largest diamond in the world was found in 1972 in the Diminco mine in Sierra Leone.
 The diamond was initially purchased for approximately $2.5 million by jeweler Harry Winston, who cut the diamond in a 143.2 emerald-cut gem.
 When an internal flaw was noticed, the diamond was recut into 17 smaller pieces, the largest being a 53.96 pear-shaped diamond.

-- Excelsior Diamond – 995.2 carats
+4. Excelsior Diamond – 995.2 carats

 The Excelsior diamond was the largest diamond in the world until the discovery of the Cullinan diamond.
 The stone was found by a working in 1893 in the Jagersontein mine in South Africa.
 Because the diamond was so large and flawless, it became difficult to find a buyer.

-- Lesedi La Rona – 1111 carats
+3. Lesedi La Rona – 1111 carats

 One of the most recently discovered large diamond, the Lesedi La Rona was unearthed in 2015 in the Karowe Mine in Botswana.
 In June of 2016, the rough diamond failed to find a buyer at a Sotheby’s auction, likely due to its large size.
 It is expected to be sold privately.

-- Cullinan Diamond – 3106.75 carats
+2. Cullinan Diamond – 3106.75 carats

 Found by Sir Thomas Cullinan at the Premier Mine in South Africa in 1905, the Cullinan Diamond was presented to King Edward VII shortly after its discovery.
 The diamond was cut into 96 small gems and 9 large gems, including the Cullinan I (also known as the Great Star of Africa), a 530.4-carat stone.
 The Cullinan I is set in the Sovereign’s Sceptre with Cross, an important part of the British Crown Jewels.

-- Sergio – 3167 carats
+1. Sergio – 3167 carats

+Topping the list of the top 10 largest diamonds in the world is Sergio.
 This black carbonado diamond, the largest rough diamond in the world, was found in 1895 in Bahia, Brazil.
 Carbonados are very rare and are the most durable form of diamond.
 They often resemble carbon in their natural form.

-Some experts believe Sergio hails from space, a fragment of a supernova that occurred 3.8 billion years ago and landed on Earth 2.3 billion years ago.
-For more about expensive jewels, read our ranking of the Top 10 Most Expensive Items of Jewelry in the World.
+Some experts believe this rough stone hails from space, a fragment of a supernova that occurred 3.8 billion years ago and landed on Earth 2.3 billion years ago.
+For more about expensive jewels and famous diamonds, read our ranking of the Top 10 Most Expensive Items of Jewelry in the World.